Venture capital firms evaluate thousands of investment opportunities per year.

 Once you’ve built these new relationships, it’s crucial for your VC firm to manage them effectively.
 Adam Shuaib, Partner at Episode 1 Ventures, highlights how tools like Affinity can help streamline this process: “Affinity has been a big part of helping us manage our network.
 When you can have it in such an explicit way, it’s very easy to track where the holes are, what you need to expand upon, and it’s become a much bigger focus for us recently.”

 Pitch competitions are another great opportunity to gain exposure for your VC firm.
-These competitions often need judges and if you can partner with an e or act as a mentor in that capacity, you’ll be the first point of contact for the attending founders.
+These competitions often need judges and if you can partner with an accelerator or act as a mentor in that capacity, you’ll be the first point of contact for the attending founders.

 Finally, hosting small private networking events or meetups is another value-driven way to help you build relationships with co-investors, VC firms, and other important players in your ecosystem.